nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/colour/cat-data.md

 ## Categorical Data

 Categorical data can be divided into groups or categories by using names or labels.
-Using four categories is best practice for data visualisation.
+Using four or fewer categories or series is best practice for data visualisation.
 More than four series can make a chart too cluttered.
 Consider merging multiple categories or focusing the chart on a single entity if suitable.

 ::: details Source - colour palette